mdn/content/files/en-us/web/api/document/requeststorageaccess/index.md

 - The user is prompted
 - If the user clicks “Allow” or “Allow on any site” the request is resolved.
-- If the user clicks “Don’t Allow”, the storage access request is rejected and the requesting origin can re-request once it receives another user interaction.
+- If the user clicks “Don't Allow”, the storage access request is rejected and the requesting origin can re-request once it receives another user interaction.
 - If the user allows storage the requesting origin is given a persistent storage access grant on the current top-level site.